maxdan94/kcliques/README.md

 ##Info##

-ck.c counts all k-cliques.
+- ck.c counts all k-cliques in parallel.
-cklist.c list all k-cliques and write them in a file (note that as the number of k-cliques can be extremly large and thus it can use a lot of disk storage).
+- cklist.c list all k-cliques and write them in a file (note that as the number of k-cliques can be extremly large and thus it can use a lot of disk storage).
-ckcore.c computes a k-clique core decomosition of the graph. ckcorepar.c is a parallel version of the same code.
+- ckcore.c computes a k-clique core decomosition of the graph. ckcorepar.c is a parallel version of the same code.

 Both programs scale to real-world networks containing several billions of edges.
 For instance: